SNICScienceCloud/technical-training/model-serving/README.md

 TERMINATE THE SERVER VM STARTED FOR THE TASK-1!

 -----------------------------

 ## Task-2: Single server deployment with Docker Containers

 In this task, we will repeat the same deployment but with Docker containers.
 It will create a flexible containerized deployment environment where each container has a defined role.

-1. Goto `technical-training/model-serving/single_server_with_docker/production_server/` directory.
-This directory contains the code that will run on your production server.
+1. Now goto `technical-training/model-serving/single_server_with_docker/production_server/` directory on the client VM.
+The directory contains the code that will run on your production server.
 Following is the structure of the code:

 ```
  - Flask Application based frontend